juzikong/photGalIMF/README.md

 ## Input

-The photGalIMF code takes the galaxy chemical evolution simulation results saved in (https://github.com/Azeret/galIMF/tree/master/simulation_results_from_galaxy_evol) and the galaxy-wide IMFs saved in (https://github.com/Azeret/galIMF/tree/master/Generated_IGIMFs) as inputs.
+The photGalIMF code takes the galaxy chemical evolution simulation results saved in the file [simulation_results_from_galaxy_evol](https://github.com/Azeret/galIMF/tree/master/simulation_results_from_galaxy_evol) and the galaxy-wide IMFs saved in the file [Generated_IGIMFs](https://github.com/Azeret/galIMF/tree/master/Generated_IGIMFs) as inputs.

 ## Output